eimardsobrinoz/algorithms-and-data-structures/README.md

-# ALGORITHMS AND DATA STRUCTURES
+# ALGORITHMS && DATA STRUCTURES

 This project was created to practice and learn new Algorithms and Data structures using Typescript.